 Congestive heart failure can be somewhat stable at first, and may only require routine check-ups with your physician.
 But as the disease advances and symptoms worsen over time, more support may be needed.
 Advanced CHF can be difficult to manage alone, symptoms can be distressing, uncomfortable and frightening leading to frequent ER visits.
 CHF can also feel overwhelming to family caregivers as they try and provide the best care possible to their loved one.
 Patterns of getting worse and then getting better are common and can make it difficult to determine when it is the right time to gain additional support.
+Here are 8 signs that your loved one may need extra support.

 When is the right time for UpliftedCare?